Too often families feel trapped between the criminal justice and child welfare systems.

 Who We Are:

-Corridor utilizes an interdisciplinary team service model comprised of an attorney, social worker and gender specific mentor parents.
-As an attorney led program, all communication between Corridor staff and Corridor clients is privileged and confidential – creating space for honest and open communication in order to actively address concerns impacting the family and to create appropriate safety plans.
+Corridor utilizes an interdisciplinary team service model comprised of an attorney, a social worker and gender specific mentor parents.
+As an attorney led program, all communication between Corridor staff and Corridor clients is privileged and confidential – creating space for honest and open communication to proactively address concerns impacting the family and to create appropriate safety plans.

 Service Groups:

-Corridor serves parents on formal probation with open Juvenile Dependency cases (i.e. open case) and parents on formal probation who are at risk of having an open Juvenile Dependency case (i.e. prevention).
+Corridor serves parents (and pregnant/ expectant parents) on probation in Santa Clara County with open Juvenile Dependency cases (i.e. open case) and those who are at risk of child welfare system involvement (i.e. prevention).

 What We Do:

-- Corridor links parents to appropriate community-based services and resources to obtain self-sufficiency and stability; develops safety plans in the event of relapse, arrest, or incarceration; provides peer support and guidance; offers consultation and advice regarding the child welfare system and some limited scope legal representation.
+• Corridor links parents to appropriate community-based services and resources to obtain self-sufficiency and stability; develops safety plans in the event of relapse, arrest, or incarceration; provides peer support and guidance through a mentor parent; and offers legal consultation and advice regarding the child welfare system and limited scope legal representation on matters directly related to family preservation or child protection.

 Interested?